-A Strategic Flood Risk Assessment (SFRA) document accompanies this SEA Environmental Report and the Draft Plan.
+Strategic Flood Risk Assessment (SFRA) is being undertaken as part of the preparation of the Local Area Plan and associated Proposed Material Alterations.
 Requirements in relation to SFRA are provided under 'The Planning System and Flood Risk Management Guidelines for Planning Authorities' (Department of Environment and Office of Public Works, 2009) and associated Department of the Environment, Community and Local Government Circular PL2/2014.
 Flood risk management and drainage provisions are already in force through the Galway County Development Plan 2022-2028 and related provisions have been integrated into the Draft Plan.
 The land use zoning contained within the Plan has been informed by the SFRA process and associated delineation of flood risk zones.